-Use our calendar to stay informed about upcoming meetings/workshops, ice drilling and ice coring field work, and outreach events.
+Use our calendar to stay informed of upcoming meetings and events pertinent to the U.S. ice drilling science and technology communities

 The IDPO Long Range Science Plan lays out recommended directions for U.S. ice coring and drilling science.
 This companion Long Range Drilling Technology Plan begins with a discussion of the drills and technologies needed to successfully implement the Science Plan.
 It then discusses field projects that would use the drills.
 Finally the Technology Plan addresses briefly the funding allocated for its implementation.

-This plan will be revisited and revised as appropriate each spring.
+This plan is revisited and revised as appropriate each spring.

 IDDO maintains and operates existing drill equipment, and develops new systems with two principal foci: